SmashedFrenzy16/PHP-Sample-AJAX-Poll/README.md

 # PHP Sample AJAX Poll
 This is a sample PHP AJAX poll.
-Slight help given from the internet.
+Help given from the internet.